(Updated 5/20/20) A list of movies about mental health and substance abuse – includes PDF printable discussion questions

 Other great resources for using clinical films as therapeutic interventions include the book Movies & Mental Illness: Using Films to Understand Psychopathy, 4th ed. (by Danny Wedding and Ryan M. Niemiec) and the site Teach With Movies.

-(Updated 2/10/20) A resource list for providers who work with youth and families.
-Free PDF manuals for clinicians and handouts/guides for families.
+(Updated 8/25/20) A resource list for providers who work with youth and families, including free PDF manuals (for clinicians) and workbooks/toolkits/guides (for parents and families)

 Compiled by Cassie Jewell, M.Ed., LPC, LSATP